CloudRift/Rift/README.md

 Installation
 ============

-1. Check out the project and install the dependencies in the tools/pip-requires and tools/test-requires.
+1. Check out the project and install the dependencies in the requirements.txt and test-requirements.txt.
 It is recommended that you use a virtual environment to isolate Rift from other python applications on your system.

 2. Start MongoDB and RabbitMQ Docker containers